coderholic/pyradio/README.md

 #### theme.sh

-When detected, four themes will be added to the menu; the main and the alternative forms (there are 400 plus themes available, which makes a stuggering number of around 1700 plus themes for **PyRadio**!)
+When detected, four themes will be added to the menu; the main and the alternative forms (there are 400 plus themes available, which makes a stuggering number of around 1800 themes for **PyRadio**!)

-Since these themes are generated on the fly, there is no way to use them if [theme.sh](https://github.com/lemnos/theme.sh) is not in use.
+##### Using the themes without theme.sh

+In case one wants to use any of these themes, but not install or use [theme.sh](https://github.com/lemnos/theme.sh), one can download [this repo](https://github.com/s-n-g/theme-sh-pyradio), and use the "*create_themes.py*" script to create the themes, and "*cycle_themes.py*" and "*install_themes.py*" scripts to inspect and install them.

+For Windows users, this is the only way to use any of these "*Project Themes*", since their generation works on non-windows platforms only.

 ## Mouse support